 Michael Green Interviews...
 Kayla Vega

-Here is a Q&A with singer-songwriter Kayla Vega.
-She talks about her experiences in music.
+Originally posted on May 15th 2020 here is a Q&A with singer-songwriter Kayla Vega.
+She talked about her experiences in music.

 Where did it all start for you getting into music?

 I honestly don’t remember when I first got into music because I was so young, but I have been told I was 2.
 I loved to sing all of the time.
 It really started in 2001 when I started watching American Idol.
 I instantly fell in love with Kelly Clarkson.
 It clicked that my passion for music and singing could be a career path.
 I started songwriting when I was 13 and I got my first guitar on Christmas of 2010 when I was 15.
 That is still the best day of my life since the guitar has been a pioneer to the real “start” of my musical journey.
 Who are your influences?
 I am heavily influenced by 70’s music, especially Linda Ronstadt, Carole King for songwriting, James Taylor, and Elton John: just to name a few.
 My modern influence is Taylor Swift.
 Her songs were the first songs I learned on the guitar, and I love her songwriting as well.
 I love the storytelling aspect, and I incorporate that into my music as well.

 With your music where do you tend to get your inspiration from e.g how do you start your songs & what's your process?

 My process starts with not knowing what to do, which sounds silly.
 After contemplating where to start, I usually think of a witty one liner that I can envision as a hook.
 From there, I build around the one liner.
 Whenever I get stuck, I consult my keyboard or my guitar to see if a melody or a chord progression strikes any further thoughts.
 I repeat the process until I have a completed song.
 It also helps me to listen to a song that I know, that could inspire me to have a certain feel or vibe.

 How do you decide on what songs to cover?